General Information

 Figure 1 shows a freestanding steel carport.

 The steel structure consists mainly of columns, struts, knee braces, transverse (overhanging) beams, purlins, and metal roofing sheets.
 The columns, struts, knee braces, and transverse beams are made of H-sections, while the purlins are made of square hollow sections.
-Two columns, a strut, a knee brace, and a transverse beam form a main element (yellow background).
+A main unit (yellow background) consists of two columns, a strut, a knee brace, and a transverse beam.

 Roof Overhang